-The Task Force on Standards has taken on the task of maintaining contact, formally and informally, with the ISO Central Secretariat, to keep them informed of FIG plans and to understand how FIG can influence ISO activity to best effect.
-The FIG Standards Network will take on this role in the future.
+The FIG Standards Network has the task of maintaining contact, formally and informally, with the ISO Central Secretariat, to keep them informed of FIG plans and to understand how FIG can influence ISO activity to best effect.

 It takes time for individuals to understand the sometimes arcane ISO processes and language.
 It is also vital, if Experts are to have the greatest possible effect and influence, for them to be involved in the relevant drafting activity from the beginning (FIG's influence, in the absence of a vote - see Annex A3 for the detailed organisation of the standardisation process - declines as the drafting process progresses).
-This points to the requirement for the lead contact to maintain a list of possible Experts, with their field of expertise, and the need to maintain the currency of the list.
-The relevant Commissions have an important role in publicising the existence of the list, and in encouraging individuals to join it.
+This points to the requirement for the lead contact to maintain knowledge of possible Experts, and their field of expertise, and the need to maintain the currency of this knowledge.
+The relevant Commissions have an important role in encouraging individuals to become involved.
 It is also important that the many FIG members who represent their national standardisation bodies in ISO activity are aware of FIG's requirements and views, as they can input views to the process without the need for FIG funding.
-Particular care will be needed where FIG and national needs may conflict - the lead contact will need to remain aware of this possibility and take appropriate action, in consultation with the relevant Commission ofFIG.
+Particular care will be needed where FIG and national needs may conflict - the lead contact will need to remain aware of this possibility and take appropriate action, in consultation with the relevant Commission officers and delegates and heads of Member Association delegations to FIG.